Blog

 A minor drip is often just that: a small, slow leak from a component like a valve or a fitting.
 In many cases, you can probably take a quick shower if you're dealing with a minor drip, but you shouldn't ignore it.
 Over time, even a small leak can cause water damage or indicate a part is failing.
 On the other hand, a major leak involves a significant amount of water.
 If you see water gushing out, a large pool forming around the base, or obvious signs of rust and corrosion on the tank itself, you have a serious issue.
 This often means the tank has failed and needs to be replaced immediately.

-Red Flags: When to Skip the Shower
+Red Flags: When to Avoid the Shower Completely

 There are a few warning signs that mean you should absolutely skip the shower and call for help right away.
 If you see water leaking from the tank itself, especially if there are rusty spots, the tank's integrity is compromised.
 Another major red flag is any water near the electrical components or wiring.
 This creates a serious risk of electrical shock.
 For gas water heaters, if you smell gas, leave the area immediately and contact a professional.
 These situations are emergencies that require expert plumbing services to ensure your home and family are safe.